Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 - Collaborate with other international nursing groups, when appropriate, for the professional advancement of travel medicine nursing

-Benefits of NPG Membership
+Goals of NPG Membership

 The Nurses Professional Group (NPG) represents nursing within ISTM and provides opportunities for international networking and professional development.
 All ISTM nurse members are eligible to join NPG without any additional fees.
 Membership in NPG helps ensure better communication among ISTM nurses and opens new avenues of opportunity: